bGZo/soul/pages/doubt.md

 alias:: 怀疑
-define:: Doubt is a mental state in which the mind remains suspended between two or more contradictory propositions, unable to be certain of any of them icon:: tags:: public:: true start-date:: 20230605 title:: doubt
+mark:: Doubt is a mental state in which the mind remains suspended between two or more contradictory propositions, unable to be certain of any of them icon:: tags::

+date:: 20230605
+title:: doubt

 - ## Why